blvdgroup/guidelines/languages/javascript/README.md

 than angular, so consider that your first choice unless you're confident and believe in yourself.
 And you should always believe in yourself :smile:.

-### Browserify vs Webpack
+### Browserify vs webpack

 - Prefer using webpack to browserify.
-- Do **not** use Webpack &lt; 3 for new projects.
+- Do **not** use webpack &lt; 3 for new projects.
 - Do not use both simultaneously.

-> Webpack allows for a lot more flexibility in bundle generation, and generally supersedes browserify.
+> webpack allows for a lot more flexibility in bundle generation, and generally supersedes browserify.

 ### Gulp vs Grunt vs npm scripts